losizm/scamper/README.md

 request body.
 This behavior is effected only if the request includes an **Expect** header set to **100-Continue**.

-The `cookieStore` is used to store cookies included in HTTP responses.
+The `cookies` is used to store cookies included in HTTP responses.
 Using the cookie store, the client automatically adds the appropriate cookies to each outgoing request.